 Who is this program designed for?

-Located and working in North Carolina
+- Reside and work in North Carolina

-Interested in developing an entrepreneurial mindset within their own organization or the people/entities/companies that they support
+- Have a passion for developing an entrepreneurial mindset within their own organization or the people/entities/companies that they support

 Aspire Community Capital – Charlotte, NC